deepsense-ai/seahorse/docs/doperations/join.rst

 ------
 Params
 ------
-1. ``joinColumns: MultipleColumnSelector`` - columns to LEFT JOIN upon.
+1. ``join columns: MultipleColumnSelector`` - columns to LEFT JOIN upon.
    Even if one of the columns is selected more than once (eg. by name and by type) it will be included only once.
    Empty selection is not supported and exception ```ColumnsDoNotExistException`` is thrown.